 1. Brooks Dyad 11

-These shoes have a deep insole that will fit most custom orthotics, including those with heel lifts.
-The midsole features the Brooks BioMoGo DNA cushioning that adapts to your stride and helps to reduce the impact of your footstrike.
+The Dyad 11 has a deep insole that will fit most custom orthotics, including those with heel lifts.
+The midsole features Brooks BioMoGo DNA cushioning, which adapts to your stride and helps to reduce the impact of your footstrike.

 Brooks has replaced the shank with dual arch pods, which are combined with a wide base to provide extra stability to the midfoot.

-The shoe also has a heel segmented crash pad, which is built into the midsole and this helps to absorb shock, provide additional cushioning and help with a smooth heel-to-toe transition.
+The shoe also has a heel segmented crash pad, which is built into the midsole.
+This helps to absorb shock, provides additional cushioning, and helps with a smooth heel-to-toe transition.

 The upper is made from a breathable mesh that helps keep the foot secure and cool throughout the day.
-It has a padded tongue, which helps to reduce pressure points and a padded collar for additional comfort.
+Apadded tongue helps to reduce pressure points, and a padded collar adds comfort for your ankle.

-The outsole is made from a durable rubber that has three flex grooves in the forefoot.
+The outsole is made from a durable rubber and features three flex grooves in the forefoot.
 These help add some flexibility, letting the shoe bend naturally with the foot.
 Some people may find that the shoe is firm and doesn’t provide as much flexibility as they’d like.

 - Broad fit through the midfoot